quickshell-mirror/quickshell/BUILD.md

 or quickshell will fail to build.

 Additionally, note that clang builds much faster than gcc if you care.

-You may disable debug information but it's only a couple megabytes and is extremely helpful for helping us fix problems when they do arise.

 #### Building
 ```sh